aakkssqq/MaxAccount/README.md

 # Accounting for IT Profession

 Relevent data and rule files of the above videos are included in the folder "UseCase" of this repository.
 However, the videos do not have recorded voices.
-Next step the author considers to design a set of training videos titled "Accounting for IT Profession" to be published in Udemy or other online education platform.
+Next step the author considers to design a set of training videos titled "Accounting for C# Profession" to be published in Udemy or other online education platform.